In 2 Infinity Admin

 The Vesica Piscis and the Bohr Radius

-After the first two S-orbitals from, the first set of P-orbitals begin to appear.
-Starting with boron (element 5) the first set includes the essential components for biological life, namely, carbon (6), Nitrogen (7) and Oxygen (8).
-It is important to note that all non reactive noble gases (with the exception of Helium (2) are found when a full set of 6 p-orbital electrons complete the shell.
+S-orbitals account for the first 4 elements on the periodic table.
+After this, the first set of P-orbitals begin to appear.
+Starting with boron (5) the first set includes the essential components for biological life, namely, Carbon (6), Nitrogen (7) and Oxygen (8).
+These elements appear on the far left of the periodic table.
+It is important to note that, with the exception of Helium (2), all noble gases occur when a full set of 6 p-orbital electrons complete the shell.

 P-Orbitals and the Octahedron